influxdata/influxdb/README.md

 Replicating the log under normal conditions is done by sending an `AppendEntries` RPC from the leader to each of the other servers in the cluster (called Peers).
 Each peer will append the entries from the leader through a 2-phase commit process which ensure that a majority of servers in the cluster have entries written to log.

+## Raft in Practice

+### Optimal Cluster Size

+The primary consideration when choosing the node count in your Raft cluster is the number of nodes that can simultaneously fail.
+Because Raft requires a majority of nodes to be available to make progress, the number of node failures the cluster can tolerate is `(n / 2) - 1`.

+This means that a 3-node cluster can tolerate 1 node failure.
+If 2 nodes fail then the cluster cannot commit entries or elect a new leader so progress stops.
+A 5-node cluster can tolerate 2 node failures.
+A 9-node cluster can tolerate 4 node failures.
+It is unlikely that 4 nodes will simultaneously fail so clusters larger than 9 nodes are not common.

+Another consideration is performance.
+The leader must replicate log entries for each follower node so CPU and networking resources can quickly be bottlenecked under stress in a large cluster.

+### Scaling Raft

+Once you grow beyond the maximum size of your cluster there are a few options for scaling Raft:

+1. *Core nodes with dumb replication.*
+   This option requires you to maintain a small cluster (e.g. 5 nodes) that is involved in the Raft process and then replicate only committed log entries to the remaining nodes in the cluster.
+   This works well if you have reads in your system that can be stale.

+2. *Sharding.*
+   This option requires that you segment your data into different clusters.
+   This option works well if you need very strong consistency and therefore need to read and write heavily from the leader.

+If you have a very large cluster that you need to replicate to using Option 1 then you may want to look at performing hierarchical replication so that nodes can better share the load.

 ## History

 Ben Johnson started this library for use in his behavioral analytics database called [Sky](https://github.com/skydb/sky).